alongidron/molgurath_Lore/character/overlords/Father_Crow.md

 When Father Crow’s blood was spilled across the ground, Charly seized it.
 He tried to drink it, hoping to wield Father Crow’s abyssal magic against him.
 But Father Crow reacted faster, shattering the glass before it touched his lips.

-Charly snarled, readying another spell—when a blast struck him from the side. **Gaster Stone** had entered the fray, alongside a **moon demon** whose magic roared like a storm.
+Charly snarled, readying another spell—when a blast struck him from the side. **Sevrin Null** had entered the fray, alongside a **moon demon** whose magic roared like a storm.
 Together, they overwhelmed Charly, and with a final eruption of energy, the demon god was cast from the battlefield.

 Father Crow returned to the chaos of the war, only to find that **Staticus** and **Nightmare** were nowhere to be seen.
-Of the demon gods who remained, only **Mammon** and **Leviathan** still fought.
+Of the demon gods who remained, only **Asmodeus** and **Leviathan** still fought.
 Leviathan fell swiftly, his bulk crashing into the earth.
-Mammon resisted longer, but in the end, he too was broken.
+Asmodeus resisted longer, but in the end, he too was broken.